-- 4-3(D)(15)(a) This use must comply with stormwater quality requirements found in the DPM. - 4-3(D)(15)(b) A car wash building and any associated outdoor activities are prohibited within 50 feet in any direction of any Residential zone district or any lot containing a residential use in any Mixed-use zone district.

-- 4-3(D)(15)(c) Within 330 feet in any direction of Major Public Open Space, this use shall require a Conditional Use Approval pursuant to Subsection 14-16-6-6(A). - 4-3(D)(15)(d) Notwithstanding Subsection (b) above, this use is prohibited adjacent to Major Public Open Space. - 4-3(D)(15)(e) A cumulative impacts analysis may be required at the time of application submittal for projects within the Railroad and Spur Area, pursuant to Subsections 14-16-5-2(E) (Cumulative Impacts) and 14-16-6-4(H) (Cumulative Impacts Analysis Requirements). - 4-3(D)(15)(f) This use is prohibited in the following small areas as noted. - 1.
+- 4-3(D)(16)(b) A car wash building and any associated outdoor activities are prohibited within 50 feet in any direction of any Residential zone district or any lot containing a residential use in any Mixed-use zone district. - 4-3(D)(16)(c) Within 330 feet in any direction of Major Public Open Space, this use shall require a Conditional Use Approval pursuant to Subsection 14-16-6-6(A). - 4-3(D)(16)(d) Notwithstanding Subsection (b) above, this use is prohibited adjacent to Major Public Open Space. - 4-3(D)(16)(e) A cumulative impacts analysis may be required at the time of application submittal for projects within the Railroad and Spur Small Area, pursuant to Subsections 14-16-5-2(F) (Cumulative Impacts) and 14-16-6-4(H) (Cumulative Impacts Analysis Requirements).83 - 4-3(D)(16)(f) This use is prohibited in the following small areas as noted. - 1.
 Downtown Neighborhood Area CPO-3 - Sawmill/Wells Park CPO-12 This use is prohibited in the MX-L zone district.

-4-3(D)(16) Heavy Vehicle and Equipment Sales, Rental, Fueling, and Repair
+4-3(D)(17) Heavy Vehicle and Equipment Sales, Rental, Fueling, and Repair

-- 4-3(D)(16)(a) This use must comply with stormwater quality requirements found in the DPM. - 4-3(D)(16)(b) The lot must be graded and surfaced pursuant to DPM standards and shall be maintained in a level and serviceable condition. - 4-3(D)(16)(c) This use must be screened as required by Subsection 14-16-5-6(G)(4) (Outdoor Storage Areas for Vehicles, Equipment, and Materials).
-The Planning Director may require a taller wall, fence, or vegetative screen to provide an adequate buffer for an abutting Residential zone district or lot containing a residential use in any Mixed-use zone district from the reasonably anticipated visual or noise impacts of this use. - 4-3(D)(16)(d) For fueling station canopies, all under-canopy lighting shall be recessed so that no light lens projects below the canopy ceiling.
-The canopy fascia shall not be internally illuminated. - 4-3(D)(16)(e) Vehicle repair, servicing, and maintenance shall be conducted within fully enclosed portions of a building. - 4-3(D)(16)(f) Any building that contains vehicle repair, servicing, and maintenance is prohibited within 25 feet in any direction of any Residential zone district or lot containing a residential use in any Mixed-use zone district. - 4-3(D)(16)(g) If located within 330 feet of any Residential zone district, this use shall require a Conditional Use Approval pursuant to Subsections 14-16-5-2(E) and 14-16-6-6(A). - 4-3(D)(16)(h) This use is prohibited within 330 feet in any direction of Major Public Open Space. - 4-3(D)(16)(i) A cumulative impacts analysis may be required at the time of application submittal for projects within the Railroad and Spur Area, pursuant to Subsections 14-16-5-2(E) (Cumulative Impacts) and 14-16-6-4(H) (Cumulative Impacts Analysis Requirements).
+- 4-3(D)(17)(a) This use must comply with stormwater quality requirements found in the DPM. - 4-3(D)(17)(b) The lot must be graded and surfaced pursuant to DPM standards and shall be maintained in a level and serviceable condition. - 4-3(D)(17)(c) This use must be screened as required by Subsection 14-16-5-6(G)(4) (Outdoor Storage Areas for Vehicles, Equipment, and Materials).
+The Planning Director may require a taller wall, fence, or vegetative screen to provide an adequate buffer for an abutting Residential zone district or lot containing a residential use in any Mixed-use zone district from the reasonably anticipated visual or noise impacts of this use. - 4-3(D)(17)(d) For fueling station canopies, all under-canopy lighting shall be recessed so that no light lens projects below the canopy ceiling.
+The canopy fascia shall not be internally illuminated. - 4-3(D)(17)(e) Vehicle repair, servicing, and maintenance shall be conducted within fully enclosed portions of a building. - 4-3(D)(17)(f) Any building that contains vehicle repair, servicing, and maintenance is prohibited within 25 feet in any direction of any Residential zone district or lot containing a residential use in any Mixed-use zone district. - 4-3(D)(17)(g) If located within 330 feet of any Residential zone district, this use shall require a Conditional Use Approval pursuant to Subsections 14-16-5-2(F) and 14-16-6-6(A).